asht3/asht3/README.md

 # 🌟 Welcome to My Profile 🌟

-<p>Software engineer with a strong foundation in computer science and mathematics and proficiency in languages such as Java, C, and C++.
+<p align="left">Software engineer with a strong foundation in computer science and mathematics and proficiency in languages such as Java, C, and C++.
 Skilled in web development using WordPress and CSS.
 Knowledgeable in modern development practices, including version control and collaboration using Git and GitHub.
 Equipped with a solid understanding of data structures and algorithm design, enabling effective problem-solving.
 Adept at working independently, in teams, and remotely. </p>

 <p>🌈 <i>Let's connect and build amazing things together!</i> 🚀</p>